cran/irtplay/README.md

 Using `irtplay` package, the traditional approach of evaluating the IRT model-data fit on item-level can be implemented with three main steps:

-1. Prepare a data set for the IRT item fit analysis (i.e., item meta data, ability estimates, and response data).
+1. Prepare a data set for the IRT item fit analysis (i.e., item metadata, ability estimates, and response data).
 2. Obtain the IRT fit statistics such as the X2, G2, infit, and outfit statistics using the `irtfit()` function.
 3. Based on the results of IRT model fit analysis (i.e., an object of